 Note: The null model (H0) included HR, LF/HF, HF, and cortisol as explanatory variables, and the alternative model (H1) included SDPP in addition to the explanatory variables in the null model.
 Standardizing scores (subtracting the mean values of Baseline, Load, and Recovery for each participant from each value, which was then divided by the standard deviation) were performed for explanatory variables.
 SE = standard error; AIC = Akaike information criterion; BIC = Bayesian information criterion; log Lik. = log-likelihood ratio. ***p < 0.001, **p < 0.01, *p < 0.05.
-The sample sizes for each are as follows: SDPP = 57, HR = 57, LF/HF = 53, HF = 54, Cortisol = 56.
+The sample sizes for each are as follows: H0 model = 52, H1 model = 52.

 Table S14.
-Comparison of the multilevel analysis model with POMS (FI: Fatigue-Inertia) as the objective variable and the results of the estimated coefficients
+Comparison of the multilevel analysis model with POMS2 (FI: Fatigue-Inertia) as the response variable and the results of the estimated coefficients